Joel Anderson, Interesting World Coins

 2022 CHINESE SILVER PANDA

 China 2022 10 Yuan 30 grams silver PandaThe 2022 Chinese Silver Panda features two young pandas playing in the snow.
 Next to them is a privy mark featuring the numeral 40 and the head of a panda.
 2022 is the 40th anniversary of this popular series of coins.
 The coin was designed by Chinese coin designer Huang Qin.
-The obverse includes the date, denomination and the Temple of Heaven in Beijing.
-The Brilliant Uncirculated 40mm coins have a nominal face value of 10 Yuan, contain 30 grams of .999 fine silver and come in a protective capsule.
+The obverse includes the date and the Temple of Heaven in Beijing.
+The Brilliant Uncirculated 40mm coins have a nominal face value of 10 Yuan, contain 30 grams of .999 fine silver and comes in a protective capsule.

-Item CN-PANDA22 CHINA 10 YUAN 2022 SILVER PANDA BU $43.00
+Item CN-PANDA22 CHINA 10 YUAN 2022 SILVER PANDA BU $45.00

 2023 CHINESE SILVER PANDA

 China 2023 10 Yuan 30 grams silver PandaChina continues their popular annual silver Panda coin series with this 2023 issue depicting two young pandas playing in a tree.
 They are facing each other, one in the tree and one below, extending their paws as if one is offering the other a “hand” up in the tree.
 The coin was designed by China Mint's coin designer Tong Fang, who designed many of the previous coins in the acclaimed Panda series.
-The obverse features the Temple of Heaven in Beijing, the denomination and date.
+The obverse features the Temple of Heaven in Beijing and the date.
 The Brilliant Uncirculated 40mm coin has a nominal face value of 10 Yuan, contain 30 grams of .999 fine silver and comes in a protective capsule.

-Item CN-PANDA23 CHINA 10 YUAN 2023 SILVER PANDA BU $40.00
+Item CN-PANDA23 CHINA 10 YUAN 2023 SILVER PANDA BU $45.00

-NEWMACAU 1 PATACA FEATURES HISTORIC LIGHTHOUSE AND CHAPEL
+MACAU 1 PATACA FEATURES HISTORIC LIGHTHOUSE AND CHAPEL

 Macau 1 Pataca 1992 depicting Guia LighthouseThe Guia Lighthouse and Chapel are featured on this 1992 Macau (Macao) 1 Pataca coin.
 The Chapel and adjoining fort were constructed between 1622 and 1638.
 The lighthouse was added in 1865 and was the first lighthouse on the coast of China.
 It is visible for some 20 miles (32km) in clear weather.
 The complex is a UNICEF World Heritage site and are symbols of Macau..
 Unfortunately views of the famous lighthouse and chapel were blocked with the construction of the Chinese Liaison Office in 2010.
 The obverse includes a bat above stylized Chinese characters for Macau.
 In Chinese lore bats bring the five blessings: life, wealth, health, virtue & death after achieving one's destiny.